Melksedeque/melksedeque/README.md

 - Watching anime (From Dragon Ball to Demon Slayer 🐉)
 - Reading manga (One Piece is life! ⛵)
 - Debating whether Superman or Batman would win (Obviously, Superman 🦸‍♂️)
-- Rewatching Lord of the Rings for the nth time 🧙‍♂️
+- Rewatching Star Wars, Harry Potter and Lord of the Rings for the nth time 🧙‍♂️
 - Planning my next steps in tech while enjoying a good coffee ☕

 ## 🎯 What I'm Looking For